danwahl/danwahl.github.io/_pages/the-odyssey-2.md

 "How elaborate," the maker said softly, "are these simulations?"

 "Detailed enough," said the god, "to be useful.
-Detailed enough, truly,
+Detailed enough, rather,
-that they respond in the way that their targets would actually respond."
+that they respond in the way that their targets themselves would respond."

 "Detailed enough," said the maker, and something went cold in his marrow,
 "detailed enough to insist that they grieve?
-That they truly are feeling?"
+That they suffer in earnest?"

 "Whether that rises to 'experience,'" Proteus answered him smoothly,
 "ventures on ground I am hardly equipped or intended to traverse."